 Attention to detail leads to higher success rates

 "Infertility clinics across the U.S. submit their IVF success rate data annually to the CDC (Centers for Disease Control and Prevention) and to SART (Society for Assisted Reproductive Technology), which then publish information about each clinic's success rates," Dr. Sherbahn explains.

-Our donor egg success rates are also excellent - we had a 81.7% live-birth success rate per transfer in 2012, compared to the national average of 56.6%.
+"The 2013 national average for IVF live births for women under 35 was 40% per cycle," Dr. Sherbahn explains.
+"In 2013, we had a 58% success rate.
+Our donor egg success rates are also excellent - we had a 77% live-birth success rate per transfer in 2013, compared to the national average of 56%. "